 - Comprehensive Product Offering.
 We offer a full suite of gasket and bolt products to the petroleum refining, petrochemical, oil field and industrial markets.
-Over the years, Energy has expanded its product offering to include custom-manufactured, specialty bolts of various sizes and made-to-order configurations and other CNC-machined components in Europe, as well as isolation kits, capabilities to produce high quality sheet jointing used in the manufacture of soft gaskets, and PTFE for its chemical customers.
-While many of the competitors manufacture and distribute either gaskets or bolts, supplying both provides us with an advantage to customers who prefer to deal with fewer suppliers. - Established and Extensive Distribution Channels.
-Our business utilizes an established hub-and-spoke distribution system whereby our primary manufacturing facilities supply products to our own branches and highly knowledgeable network of worldwide distributors and licensees, which are located in close proximity to our primary customers.
-Our primary manufacturing facilities are in Houston, Texas; Faridabad and Bangalore, India; Wolverhampton, United Kingdom; and the newly opened facility in Reynosa, Mexico; with company-owned branches strategically located around the world to serve our global customer base.
-Enabled by its branch network and close proximity to its customers, Energy's ability to provide quick turn-around and customized solutions for its customers is also a competitive strength.
+Over the years, Energy has expanded its product offering to include custom-manufactured, specialty bolts of various sizes and made-to-order configurations and other CNC-machined components, isolation gasket kits, capabilities to produce high quality sheet jointing used in the manufacture of soft gaskets, and PTFE for its chemical customers.
+While many competitors manufacture and distribute either gaskets or bolts, supplying both provides us with an advantage to customers who prefer to deal with fewer suppliers. - Established and Extensive Distribution Channels.
+Our business utilizes an established hub-and-spoke distribution system whereby our primary manufacturing facilities supply products to our own branches and a highly knowledgeable network of worldwide distributors and licensees, which are located in close proximity to our primary customers.
+Our primary manufacturing facility is in Houston, Texas with company-owned branches strategically located around the world to serve our global customer base.
+Enabled by its branch network and close proximity to its customers, Energy's ability to provide quick turn-around and customized solutions for its customers provides a competitive advantage.
 This established network of branches, enhanced by third-party distributors, allows us to add new customers in various locations and to increase distribution to existing customers.
 Our experienced in-house sales support teams work with our global network of distributors and licensees to create a strong market presence in all aspects of the oil, gas and petrochemical refining industries. - Leading Market Positions and Strong Brand Name.
 We believe we are one of the largest gasket and bolt suppliers to the global energy market.
 We believe that Lamons is known as a quality brand and offers premium service to the industry.
-We also believe that our facilities have the latest proprietary technology and equipment to be able to produce urgent requirement gaskets and bolts locally to meet its customers' demands.
+We also believe that our facilities have the latest proprietary technology and equipment to be able to produce urgent requirement gaskets and bolts locally to meet our customers' demands.